 Depending on your timeline, I like to photograph your families and bridal party just before the ceremony, so that you can freely enjoy your cocktail hour and mingle with as many guests as possible.
 If you are not doing a first look, this is done immediately after the ceremony.

 To ensure I have enough time, I will send you a shot list questionnaire which will encompass everything you want photographed.
 This list will be with me day of and I will check off photos as I go to ensure that you get every single photo you want.
-To give you an idea of timing, for 20 individual groups, I require roughly 40 minutes of time.
+This typically takes 15 minutes to finish.

 Now this is where I like to have some fun!
 I start out with shots of the bride/groom with each individual bridesmaid or groomsmen and then we move on to the group shots.
 I really like to do silly shots, so think some up if you want or I will just go with my standard flow of throwing the groom in the air, jump shots or your favorite boy band cover pose.

 These tend to happen immediately after the family portraits so don't let people stray too far or start heavily drinking as we need people to pay attention and be there to knock these out quickly.